Seasons Greetings A Carol Christmas |

 people either fear me or dislike me, and the only ones who are

-willing to pretend to be friends with me are those who want to be
+willing to pretend to be friends with me are those who want to

 friends with my money."